UDOOboard/X86-Docs/docs/08_Arduino_101_(Intel_Curie)/10_Braswell_Power_Management_From_Arduino_101.md

 int reset_pin = 9;    /* Triggers the power signal */
 int input_pin = 2;    /* Input Button connected.
 Set in pull down with a resistor */

-int pulse_time = 20;
+int pulse_time = 8;
 volatile boolean power_pressed = false;

 void power_interrupt() {
-  /* When the button (connected to the Pin 2) is pressed, the attached interupt runs this routine */ power_pressed = true;
+  /* When the button (connected to the Pin 2) is pressed, the attached interrupt runs this routine */ power_pressed = true;
 }